By Holly Reisem Hanna

 Focus on applying only to the jobs that are exactly in line with what you are looking for.
 We have recently hired six new staff, and I can tell you from that experience that 99% of job seekers take a spray and pray approach to job hunting.
 Instead of researching and taking the time to tailor their approach (resume, cover letter, finding out who to contact, etc.) to a few positions that interest them, they fire their resume and cookie cutter cover letter of to any position that seems mildly interesting.
 This means that the few who take the time to research the position and tailor their resume and cover letter accordingly, really stand out.

 I’m sure you’ve read numerous accounts of people being passed over and fired from jobs because of unsavory and unprofessional behaviors online.
 Don’t let this happen to you.
 Make sure your social media profiles reflect your professional side.

 Update your profile images and bios to match up with your career goals — this doesn’t mean make them boring, but if you’re an aspiring writer or social media manager, add those aspects to your profile.
 You may also need to change your Twitter handle or account names.
 While PartyGirl2010 is fun — it’s not necessarily the image you want to convey to employers.

-Depending on what you’ve posted online you may need to delete some updates and/or remove photos that could be taken the wrong way.
-Employers want to know that they can count on you and seeing photos of you sipping on a drink and dancing the night away — may send the wrong message.
+Depending on what you’ve posted online you may need to delete some updates or remove photos that could be taken the wrong way.
+Employers want to know that they can count on you, and finding pictures of you sipping on a drink and dancing on a tabletop — may send the wrong message.

-Lastly, employers are not only checking your profiles and updates, they’re also looking at who you’re friends with.
-If you have social media “friends” with poor reputations, employers may question your credibility and judgement.
+Lastly, employers are not only checking your profiles and updates, but they’re also looking at who you’re friends with.
+If you have social media “friends” with poor reputations, employers may question your credibility and judgment.
 Clean up your profiles by being judicious with who you’re connected to.
-Take these simple steps and you'll remove potential barriers to the getting hired.
+Take these simple steps, and you'll remove potential barriers to the getting hired.